Elise Fellows White: Biography

 Elise was born in Skowhegan, Maine, the only child of Frank and Deborah Swan Fellows.
 Her father played violin and was White's first violin teacher.
 When she was 10 years old, White and her mother moved to Boston so she could study at the New England Conservatory of Music with Timothee Adamowski, Campanari, Emery, L.C.
 Elson, and later Franz Kneisel.
 White continued her studies in Vienna with Kneisel's teacher Jacob Grun and with Max Lewinger.
 From 1887 to 1889 she attended Colby College, where she studied with Eugen Gruenberg.

 White gave several recitals in Vienna while she studied there.
 Her debut in Boston was with the Cecilia Society under conductor Benjamin Johnson Lang, and in New York at a Bagby Concert at the Waldorf-Astoria Hotel.
 White was a violinist in the New York Women's Symphony Orchestra.
 During 1895 and 1896, she toured and played violin in the northern United States and southern Canada with the McKenzie Tour Company trio consisting of soprano Rebecca McKenzie, pianist Bertha O'Reilly, and White.

 Family

 During this tour, White met her future husband, Bruce M. White, a mine owner and developer.
-They married in 1898 and had two sons: Bruce Jr. in 1900, and James in 1907.
+They got married in 1898 and had two sons: Bruce Jr. in 1900, and James in 1907.
 The family lived in British Columbia until Elise moved back to Skowhegan with the two boys c.
 1908.
 Bruce continued to support them financially until his death during the 1918 flu epidemic.
-After the boys grew up, White and her mother (her father had died) lived in various places in Maine - Skowhegan, Boston, Topsham, Brunswick, and Portland - until her mother's death in 1934.
+After the boys grew up, White and her mother (as her father had died) lived in various places in Maine - Skowhegan, Boston, Topsham, Brunswick, and Portland - until her mother's death in 1934.